couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

 Be aware that if you use an earlier version of Couchbase Server, such as Couchbase Server 2.0, only the first three statistics appear and have the labels **changes queue, documents checked, and documents replicated** respectively.
-You can also get XDCR statistics using the Couchbase REST-API.
+You can also get XDCR statistics using the Couchbase REST API.
 All of the statistics in Web Console are based on statistics via the REST API or values derived from them.
 For more information including a full list of available statistics, see [Getting XDCR Stats via REST](#couchbase-admin-restapi-xdcr-stats).